A study in patients with SMA showed SPINRAZA® (nusinersen)

 evidence supports the use of

-SPINRAZA in adults, teens, and
+Low Dose SPINRAZA in adults, teens, and older children2,3,5

 Biogen-sponsored pivotal trials for

-SPINRAZA (12 mg) did not include adults
+Low Dose SPINRAZA did not include adults

 with SMA.